bitcraze/crazyradio2-firmware/docs/building-and-flashing/build.md

 ## Entering build environment

 Zephyr is built with `west` which is a python tools and is using a lot of python dependencies.
-Hence it is advised to work in a pypthon venv.
+Hence it is advised to work in a python venv.

 To setup the venv and install build dependencies:
 ``` bash